Kayli/logspub/philosophy-tgc.md

 ## lecture 13: the economic revolution and its critic - marx

-- karl marx 1818-83 reuses hegelian dialectics in material economic pholosphy context
+- karl marx 1818-83
+  - reuses hegelian dialectics in material economic pholosphy context: scientific socialism

+- critics of capitalism
+  - irrational
+    - use value vs exchange value: markets overblow prices exploiting mob psychology
+  - wasteful
+    - sets workers to compete against each other
+    - frames lots of individuals as 'losers' system wastes precious resources
-  - scientific socialism
+  - alienating
-- alienation: selling worker's human essence to a factory owner
+    - selling worker's human essence to a factory owner, which turns this essense against workers themselves

+- wage slaves idea
+  - you will do what i've said because i have money
+  - honest, brutal, direct exploitation without any pretence of moral superiority

 ## lecture 22: dewey's american naturalism